muratk3n/thirdwave/en/2019/08/smolin.md

 you go cuckoo and start watching stuff like [this](https://youtu.be/pCWvRI8G5s4).

-In terms of personality if there is to be someone to fix the current state of affairs, Smolin is probably the right guy (or someone like him).
+For the future of physics and in terms of personality if there is to be someone to fix the current state of affairs, Smolin is probably the right guy (or someone like him).
 First of all the fixer has to be an American; that's where the energy was and has been for decades on theoretical physics and for some other cultural reasons, at least for the era we are in.
 "The guy" would have rubbed shoulders with the greats, and Smolin has, with Penrose, Feynman (he asked Feynman about the initial version of his theory, he reportedly replied 'not crazy enough to be right' - vintage F).

 Beyond the findings, I agree with LS emphasis on _where_ and _how_ to look for the grail - background independence, reciprocity (u effect